jjiunnbeh/SC1015--Diamond-Price-Prediction/README.md

 3. Model Building
 4. Machine Learning

-## Predicting Price of Diamonds for Public Looking to Buy Diamonds ##
+## Problem Formulation ##

+#### Practical Motivation ####

-In general, people have limited knowledge about the prices of diamonds and diamond sellers capitalise on this by selling diamonds with unfair and unreasonable prices.
+Nowadays, people have limited knowledge about the prices of diamonds and diamond sellers capitalise on this by selling diamonds with unfair and unreasonable prices.

-Therefore, we are going to design and implement a prediction model for people to predict the prices of diamonds based on the **4Cs (Colour, Clarity , Cut , Carat)** .

-With that, people can have a better understanding on the prices of diamonds depends on the quality of 4Cs and they can have a reliable indicator or estimation on the diamond prices before purchasing to ensure they have purchased the diamonds at a fair price.
+Thus, this project can help diamond buyers to estimate the price of the diamond using the attributes that best predict the price of a diamond.The diamond industry is highly competitive and relies on accurate and timely pricing information.
+The prices of diamonds depend on various factors such as carat weight, cut, clarity, and colour, making it challenging to accurately predict the price.

+The objective of this project is to develop a machine learning model that can predict the price of diamonds based on their attributes for the diamond buyers.
+The model should be able to accurately predict diamond prices, considering multiple factors and providing an objective and consistent pricing strategy.

+Problem Definition: Our Group is set out to explore the prediction of diamond price based on the attributes of the diamond(carat, colour, clarity, cut , depth and table).

+Sub-problem: How does the attributes help to decide the price of diamonds in the market?.

+We are planning to create a diamond price predictor for the general customers to use as well.

 ## The available features are: ##